Viking Ingvar

 Review of Viking Ingvar

-MS Pakhomov was extensively refitted, refurbished and renamed from "Viking Pakhomov" in 2013.
+MS Pakhomov was extensively refitted, refurbished, and renamed from “Viking Pakhomov” in 2013.

 Viking Ingvar cruise ship (Russia, Volga River) MS Pakhomov

-• Suites - JS (x2, deck3), AA (x2, deck2)
+• Suites - JS (x2, Deck 3), AA (x2, Deck 2)

-• Balcony Staterooms - AX (x35, deck3), BX (x32, deck2)
+• Balcony Staterooms - AX (x35, Deck 3), BX (x32, Deck 2)

-• Deluxe Riverview Staterooms - CX (x8, deck1), DX (x23, deck1), plus 2x Single rooms
+• Deluxe Riverview Staterooms - CX (x8, Deck 1), DX (x23, Deck 1), plus 2 single cabins

-• Staterooms offer as standard amenities hotel-style beds (double or twins / sized 2 x 1,6 m or 2 x 0,8 m), 26-inch flat TV (satellite reception, infotainment system), wardrobe, safe (in the closet), mini-refrigerator, direct-dial phone, radio, en-suite bathroom (WC, shower, washbasin, hairdryer, towels, robes, slippers, bath products), mirrored vanity (writing desk with chair), bedside table, bed lights, 220 V power sockets, central air-conditioning (individually / thermostat-controlled heating and ventilation system), premium bedding, modern LED lighting.
-Ceiling height is 2,2 m.
+• Staterooms feature standard amenities including hotel-style beds (double or twin configuration, sized 2 x 1.6 m or 2 x 0.8 m), 26-inch flat-screen TV (satellite reception, infotainment system), wardrobe, in-room safe (in the closet), mini-refrigerator, direct-dial telephone, radio, en-suite bathroom (WC, shower, washbasin, hairdryer, towels, bathrobes, slippers, bath products), mirrored vanity (writing desk with chair), bedside table, reading lights, 220V power sockets, central air-conditioning (individually controlled heating and ventilation system), premium bedding, and modern LED lighting.
+Ceiling height is 2.2 m.

-• Panorama Lounge and Bar (observation)
+• Panorama Lounge and Bar (observation lounge)

 • Atrium lobby (Reception)

-• Bar and Library (2 Internet stations)
+• Bar and Library (with 2 Internet stations)

 • Boutique Shop (Russian gifts and souvenirs)

-• walk-around Promenade (deck 1)
+• Walk-around Promenade Deck (Deck 1)

 • Sun Deck (Wheelhouse, Sky Bar, shaded seating area)